 Toward the end of his term as bishop, Hartley consecrated Edward Hettinger as the first auxiliary bishop of the Columbus diocese.
 Hartley died in 1944.

 Pope Pius XII appointed Michael Ready as bishop of Columbus in 1945.
-That same year, the pope established the Diocese of Steubenville.
-He removed 13 counties from the Diocese of Columbus to form the new diocese (Carroll, Jefferson, Harrison, Guernsey, Belmont, Noble, Monroe, Morgan, Washington, Athens, Meigs, Gallia, and Lawrence).
-At the same time, the pope added nine counties (Hardin, Marion, Union, Madison, Fayette, Pickaway, Ross, Pike and Scioto) to the Diocese of Columbus from the Archdiocese of Cincinnati.[11]
+That same year, the Holy See established the Diocese of Steubenville, removing 13 counties from the Diocese of Columbus to form the new diocese.
+At the same time, nine counties were added to the Diocese of Columbus from the Archdiocese of Cincinnati.[10]

-One of Ready's first tasks was overseeing the erection of the new Diocese of Steubenville.[12]
-He established the Catholic Welfare Bureau and appointed a director of charities for the diocese.[12]
-Ready was a critic of the Ohio State University board of trustees decision in 1951 that all campus speakers had to be cleared by University President Howard L. Bevis in advance.[13]
+One of Ready's first tasks was overseeing the erection of the new Diocese of Steubenville.[11]
+He established the Catholic Welfare Bureau and appointed a director of charities for the diocese.[11]
+Ready was a critic of the Ohio State University board of trustees' decision in 1951 that required all campus speakers be cleared by University President Howard L. Bevis in advance.[12]

 Ready also organized the Holy Name Society, a Parent-Teacher Organization, the Council of Catholic Women, the Catholic Youth Council, and the St. Vincent de Paul Society in the diocese.[12]
 He created 18 new parishes and oversaw the construction of nine elementary and five high schools.[12]
 Ready founded two nursing homes, the diocesan Child Guidance Center, and the Catholic Student Center at Ohio State University.
 He worked with his fellow Ohio bishops to start the Ohio Catholic Welfare Conference.[12]
 Ready died in 1957.